ronschaeffer/home-assistant.io/source/_components/switch.template.markdown

 ha_qa_scale: internal
 ---

-The `template` platform creates switches that combines components.
+The `template` platform creates switches that combine components.

 For example, if you have a garage door with a toggle switch that operates the motor and a sensor that allows you know whether the door is open or closed, you can combine these into a switch that knows whether the garage door is open or closed.